List of One Tree Hill characters: Millicent Huxtable

-Recurring in season five and starring from season six onwards, Millicent "Millie" Huxtable, played by Lisa Goldstein, is Brooke's friend and originally her assistant.
-She began a serious relationship with Mouth after moving to Tree Hill with Brooke to open a store for "Clothes Over Bros."
-In season seven after modelling for Brooke, she becomes a full-time model and the face of "Clothes Over Bros".
+Recurring in Season 5 and starring from Season 6 onwards, Millicent "Millie" Huxtable, played by Lisa Goldstein, is Brooke's friend and originally her assistant.
+She began a serious relationship with Mouth after moving to Tree Hill with Brooke to open a store for "Clothes Over Bros".
+In Season 7 after modelling for Brooke, she becomes a full-time model and the face of "Clothes Over Bros".
 This causes her to worry about her weight.
 As the pressure became too much, she started using cocaine with her new modelling friends.
 She became a shadow of her former self rejecting Mouth's love and Brooke's friendship.
 After help from Victoria and Alex, she gets her life back on track and moves back to New York to resume her position as vice president of the company.
-She assisted Victoria in forging documents for "Clothes Over Bros," causing Brooke to be arrested when it all came out.
+She assisted Victoria in forging documents for "Clothes Over Bros", causing Brooke to be arrested when it all came out.
 Brooke says to her "the old Millie would have never done this."
 She later falls into bed with Mouth after a drunken night and after a while they get back together.
 After "Clothes Over Bros" closes, she gets a job as a news reporter.
-At the end of season eight, she and Mouth get their own talk show.
+At the end of Season 8, she and Mouth get their own talk show.
 Millie is tempted to become the co-host in a bigger market show but decides to stay with Mouth.
-At the start of season 9, she's concerned over the fact that thanks to all their cooking segments, Mouth has gained about 50 pounds.
+At the start of Season 9, she is concerned over the fact that thanks to all their cooking segments, Mouth has gained about 50 pounds.

 In the final episode, in the time jump, Millicent and Mouth are expecting a baby and she is wearing a ring on her ring finger, meaning that she and Mouth are married.